FREE ONE WEEK TRIAL

 How much will I train?

-The Method requires participants to attend three session over each week of the 6-week program with each session lasting one hour.
+The Method requires participants to attend four session over each week of the program with each session lasting one hour.
 Training sessions provide a specific focus for three-week blocks.

-During this period you will also continue to enjoy the fun anaerobic-based metabolic workouts made up of high-intensity interval training (HIIT) utilizing training tools like the kettle balls, Olympic rings, dead balls and Bulgarian bags.
+During this period you will also enjoy fun anaerobic-based metabolic workouts made up of high-intensity interval training (HIIT) utilizing training tools like the kettle balls, Olympic rings, dead balls and Bulgarian bags.
 These workouts continue to slowly develop our lactic energy system in preparation for the metabolic block to significantly raise our metabolism to achieve the lean athletic look we all desire.
-A single strength workout every week will also be performed during this period to ensure you maintain all of the strength gains you achieved as a result of your training during this initial phase.
+A single strength workout every week will also be performed during this period to build the foundations in preparation for you next block of training – strength.

 Deload weeks follow extended periods of hard training.
 During deload, fatigue evaporates, allowing your fitness to recover and grow.
 The Hale Method deload weeks are scheduled mid-program.
 This allows your body to heal, but also provides a contrast week where we introduce yoga and Pilates to enhance your flexibility and mobility.